laesetuc/minui-scummvm/README.md

 - Suspend and sleep seem to work
 - NextUI/MinUI save states will not work - this is a limitation of ScummVM.
 Instead, open up the ScummVM menu and use the Save/Load functions there.

+### Tips

+- pablodaniel : if you set a fixed cpu speed in the nextui frontend menu, either powersave or normal
+- pablodaniel : emulator options > timing > framerate cap to 60 hz also seems to help with the crackling

 ## Work in Progress / Known Issues

 - Sound can get a little choppy in parts
-- Key bindings should be remapped to be friendlier (maybe B = right click)
+- Key bindings should be remapped to be friendlier (maybe A = left click, B = right click)
 - Is it possible to map MinUI/NextUI shortcuts to ScummVM shortcuts?
 Perhaps quick save/quick load
 - Create ScummVM launcher shortcut
 - Auto-detect games